chainwayxyz/citrea-docs/users/how-to-use-bridge.md

 In this tutorial, we will briefly go over steps for you to get some cBTC's from out Bridge faucet.
 This will enable you to join & use the network.

-Since Citrea is an EVM-compatible ZK-rollup, for the best experience, you need an EVM-compatible wallet in installed in your browser.
-You can visit our https://docs.citrea.xyz/users/user-tooling for some wallets to use, if you do not have any wallets installed.
+Since Citrea is an EVM-compatible ZK-rollup, you need an EVM-compatible wallet in installed in your browser.
+You can visit our [tooling](https://docs.citrea.xyz/users/user-tooling) page to check some wallets that you can install & use, if you do not have any wallets installed.

-If you want a more detailed explanation, you can visit [this guide]() on installing Metamask from scratch.
+If you want a more detailed explanation, you can visit [this guide](install-a-wallet.md) on installing a wallet (Metamask, as an example) from scratch.

 Let's start!

+### Step 1

-1. First, let's visit our beautiful website: https://citrea.xyz
+Visit our beautiful website: https://citrea.xyz

 ![Homepage](/.gitbook/assets/user/1Homepage.png)

+### Step 2

-2. Then, let's visit our Bridge page by clicking the <span style="color: orange; display: inline;">Bridge to Citrea</span> button.
+Visit our Bridge page by clicking the <span style="color: orange; display: inline;">*Bridge to Citrea*</span> button.

+### Step 3

-3. Citrea is an EVM-compatible rollup on Bitcoin.
+Citrea is an EVM-compatible rollup on Bitcoin.
 That means:
-    - you need Bitcoins
+    - you need BTCs
     - you need to bridge them to the Citrea

-    Through our faucet, you will get some Citrea Signet Bitcoins and they will automatically be deposited to the Citrea Devnet very easily in a few clicks.
+    Through our faucet, you will get some Devnet BTCs and they will automatically be deposited to the Citrea Devnet very easily in a few clicks.

+### Step 4

-4. Click on the Connect Wallet button, pick the wallet you want to use from the popup, then give necessary permissions to network.
+Click on the Connect Wallet button, pick the wallet you want to use from the popup, then give necessary permissions to network.

 ![Deposit](/.gitbook/assets/user/2Deposit.png)